florath/wodiyc/wodiyc/parts/Readme.rst

 AntiBacklashNut
 ===============
 The anti backlash nut is self-made as I did not found any for M12.
-It uses two the same blocks from aluminuim.
-The picture shows the raw - without the thread.
+It is created using two blocks from aluminuim.
+The picture shows a raw one - without the thread.

 .. image:: ../../images/AntiBacklashNut.jpg